RENEE MONTAGNE, HOST:

 NPR's business news starts with Apple and Amazon.

-People who own iPhones, iPads and iPods will now be able to purchase music from Amazon directly onto those devices.
+MONTAGNE: People who own iPhones, iPads and iPods will now be able to purchase music from Amazon, directly onto those devices.
 NPR's Laura Sydell reports on Amazon's latest attempt to compete with iTunes.

-SARA ROTMAN EPPS: Amazon is finding that, especially with music, but really with all of these media assets, the more places a consumer can access them, the more value they have.
+SARAH ROTMAN EPPS: Amazon is finding that - especially with music but really, with all of these media assets - the more places a consumer can access them, the more value they have.
 And what the company is really selling is access, even more than they're selling content.

 Laura Sydell, NPR News, San Francisco.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.